lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 "application/est-attestation-freshness+json" and MUST contain an array of JSON objects {{RFC8259}} with the optional members "len" and "type".

-- The optional "len" member indicates the length of the requested JSON nonce string in bytes.
-If present, it MUST be between 8 and 88 inclusive, following the JSON nonce size defined in {{Section 4.1 of RFC9711}}.
+- The optional "len" member indicates the length of the requested nonce value in bytes.
+If present, it MUST be between 8 and 64 inclusive.
-- The optional "type" member contains an AttestationStatement OID (dotted-decimal string) as defined in {{I-D.ietf-lamps-csr-attestation}}.
+- The optional "type" member contains an `AttestationStatement` OID (dotted-decimal string) as defined in
+  {{I-D.ietf-lamps-csr-attestation}}.

 The order of objects in the JSON array is significant and MUST be preserved by the server.
 The response array MUST contain the same number of elements in the same order so clients